Africa's Sustainable Future: Insights from 80th UN General Assembly

 3. AI in Governance: Ethical, Accountable, and Inclusive

 AI was a constant theme throughout UNGA80, with world leaders emphasizing robust, ethical, and globally inclusive policy frameworks.
-For Africa, the opportunity and risk of AI rests on policies keeping pace with technology and ensuring innovation drives good governance, strengthens democracy, and amplifies African voices.
+For Africa, the opportunity and risk of AI rests on public policies keeping pace with technology and ensuring innovation drives good governance, strengthens democracy, and amplifies African voices.
 This is why EPL is exploring partnerships that would support young African policymakers in shaping AI governance for public good and harnessing its power to advance Africa’s socioeconomic aspirations.

-Strive Masiyiwa spoke at Unstoppable Africa about the importance of AI in Africa’s future and the important intersections between AI and capital flows that will align innovation with impact.
+Strive Masiyiwa spoke at Unstoppable Africa about the importance of AI in Africa’s future and the intersections between AI and capital flows that will align innovation with impact.

 4. Closing the Gender Gap in Public Leadership

-Despite progress, gender parity in public leadership is lagging—and at the current pace, the world will not reach parity by 2030.
+Despite progress, gender parity in public leadership is lagging - and at the current pace, the world will not reach parity by 2030.
 Discussions, including those led by the Ellen Johnson Sirleaf Center, highlighted the urgent need for mentorship, research-driven advocacy, and tangible measures to support women leaders in public service, politics, and civil society.

 The Ellen Johnson Sirleaf Center for Women and Development hosted a high level event at the Ford Foundation for Social Justice with prominent women political leaders.
-The event addressed the barriers women face in leadership roles and take united action to advocate, educate, and close the gap on gender parity.
+The event addressed the barriers women face in leadership roles and how to take united action to advocate, educate, and close the gap on gender parity.

 5. Multilateral Collaboration Drives Systemic Change

-This General Assembly underscored that meaningful collaboration among governments, civil society, the private sector, and multilaterals is essential to scale up reforms, expand technical expertise, and close opportunity gaps—especially in rapidly evolving fields such as digital technology and climate action.
+This General Assembly underscored that meaningful collaboration among governments, civil society, the private sector, and multilaterals is essential to scale up reforms, expand technical expertise, and close opportunity gaps - especially in rapidly evolving fields such as digital technology and climate action.

 Each UNGA brings new allies, fresh ideas, and an even greater urgency to propel public service leadership and the SDGs forward.
 Reflecting on these five lessons, I hope our current and potential partners in all sectors will deepen their commitment to responsible innovation, gender equity, youth empowerment, cross-sectoral partnership, and African-led solutions.